Skip Hop Recalls Silver Lining Cloud Activity Gyms Due to Choking Hazard

-HABA USA toll-free at 888-430-0060 from 8 a.m. to 5 p.m.
-ET Monday through Friday, email at email@example.com or online at https://www.habausa.com/pages/discovery-cubes-animal-hide-seek-recall or http://www.habausa.com and click on the “Recall” tab at the bottom of the page.
+Skip Hop at 800-692-4674 from 9 a.m. to 5:30 p.m.
+ET Monday through Friday or online at www.skiphoprecall.com or www.skiphop.com and click on “Product Recalls” at the bottom of the page for more information.

 The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury or death associated with the use of thousands of types of consumer products.
 Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
 CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of injuries associated with consumer products over the past 50 years.

 Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.